hexagonix/hexagonix/README.en.md

 # Hexagonix/Andromeda Operating System

-# First of all - a short shortcut to get straight to the point
+# First of all - a shortcut to get straight to the point

 ### Download and test the system right now